litentry/litentry-docs/src/introduction/introduction.md

 Usage history is backed up to the user's storage enabling the individual to have full control over their data and seamlessly migrate their data between apps built with Litentry protocols.

 Litentry Apps include Litentry Authenticator offers wallet and ID features for user interaction.

-Litentry Modular Tool Libraries enables customised app development providing tooling modules for decentralized back-end identity validation and alias authentication.
+The DApp Playground to showing the potentials and possibilities of a decentralized web.
+The Litentry Data Center shows user how to manager and analysis their data stored in decentralized database(IPFS).

 Litentry provides tools to: